 The list of network providers for your plan.
-The most up-to-date directory for your plan appears at www.aetna.com under the DocFind® label.
-When searching DocFind®, you need to make sure that you are searching for providers that participate in your specific plan.
+The most up-to-date directory for your plan appears at www.aetna.com under the provider search label.
+When searching provider search, you need to make sure that you are searching for providers that participate in your specific plan.
 Network providers may only be considered for certain plans.